mitranim/atril/notes.md

-Review the `this` strategy for expressions.
-Not convinced the flexibility is worth having to correctly call them in attribute VMs.

 For molds, demo how to make a live markdown component, and how to optimise it for speed through the isDomImmutable convention (unlike `if.`, this property will need to be set on the state of the template itself).